115th Brigade (United Kingdom): Albert & Bapaume

 115th Brigade arrived at Aveluy having practised for a planned attack, but the attack was called off after Fourth Army launched the Allied Hundred Days Offensive with the Battle of Amiens on 8 August, causing the Germans to retire along the Ancre on Third Army's front.
 Third Army immediately began planning its own offensive.
 This began with the Battle of Albert on 21 August.
-V Corps gave 38th (W) Division the task of crossing the flooded Ancre: 113rd Brigade at Albert, 114th Bde at Hamel, a few miles north, and then they were to converge towards Pozières.
-115th Brigade was to support 113rd Bde and later deal with the triangle of ground between the other two brigades.
+V Corps gave 38th (W) Division the task of crossing the flooded Ancre: 113th Brigade at Albert, 114th Bde at Hamel, a few miles north, and then they were to converge towards Pozières.
+115th Brigade was to support the 113th Bde and later deal with the triangle of ground between the other two brigades.
 113th and 114th Brigades slipped troops across the river on the nights of 21/22 and 22/23 August and launched their preliminary attack at 04.45 on 23 August.
 That morning 115th Bde got parties across the river at Aveluy, where a bridge was built by 151st Field Company, Royal Engineers.
 The attack was then launched at 01.00 next morning.
 17th RWF led 115th Bde, with 10th SWB following to 'mop up' behind them, securing large numbers of prisoners.
 A trench in front of Ovillers held 17th SWB up and 10th SWB was sent left to deal with it, but was itself stopped by fire from a northern continuation of the same trench.
 The division had achieved all its targets except Ovillers, and at 16.00 it was ordered to resume its advance, with 115th Bde skirting past Ovillers along the nigher ground to the north.
 This began at 17.30 and progress was slow, but the turning movement caused the enemy to abandon Ovillers; by 22.00 the ruins were clear of them.
 The pursuit began at 02.30 next morning, the troops moving by compass bearing over the broken countryside in the dark.
 115th Bde met little opposition in quickly occupying its objectives between Mametz Wood and Bazentin-le-Petit.
 In the late evening of 25 August the enemy made an unsuccessful counter-attack on 10th SWB in Bazentin-le-Petit.